 EU/EEA citizens do not need to apply for visa/residence permit, but must register with the police after arrival in Norway.
 VUC International Office organizes the registration day and further information is provided directly to the accepted incoming students.

 Non EU/EEA citizens must apply for a student residence permit/student visa as soon as possible after admission and before entering Norway.
 Students admitted to VUC should contact the nearest Norwegian embassy (www.norway.info) and start the visa/residence permit procedures as soon as possible.
 For more details about student visa/residence permits, please visit the website of The Norwegian Directorate of Immigration (www.udi.no/en).

 Student fees and scholarship

-Volda University College is a state university and charges no tuition fees.
-However, students are required to pay a semester fee of approximately 700,- nok/semester.
-Exchange students do not have to pay the semester fee to VUC since they pay to their home university, but all other international student must pay the semester fee.
+Volda University College is a state university and does not charge tuition fees.
+However, all students are required to pay a semester fee of approximately 700,- nok/semester.
+Exchange students are exempt from paying the semester fee to VUC.
+However, the exemption does not apply to international degree-seeking students.

-Volda University College does not offer any scholarships or financial aid for incoming students.
+Volda University College does not offer any scholarships or financial aid to incoming students.

 Students exchanging from partner universities may inquire at their home university if it is possible to get an Erasmus+, Nordplus or EEA/Norway grant for an exchange period at VUC.